Meet Tommy John and his son Dr. Tommy John III - Two great motivational speakers.

 He is an accomplished public speaker on a variety of health topics.
 But his real passion lies in speaking about how parents and athletes young and old can avoid the most common injuries all sports entail.

-Dr. Tommy has a book coming out in 2018.
-It is a 4 step process manual that will address the cause of all injuries in all sports and give athletes and the parents of young athletes a solution they can apply to their lives which will help put their bodies in a position to be able to function and perform at the highest desirable level and more importantly avoid injuries reaching epidemic proportions like torn ACL's, concussions and the ever growing Tommy John Surgery.
+Dr process manual that will address the cause of all injuries in all sports and give athletes and the parents of young athletes a solution they can apply to their lives which will help put their bodies in a position to be able to function and perform at the highest desirable level and more importantly avoid injuries reaching epidemic proportions like torn ACL's, concussions and the ever growing Tommy John Surgery.
 The book will also go into detail on exactly how his father, Tommy John Jr., navigated and overcame the first elbow reconstruction surgery ever performed to become the most successful one of all time and never having a recurrence of injury in 13 years of pitching at the Major League level.